The American Automobile Industry in World War Two

 Oldsmobile Division:

-Oldsmobile World War Two / WWII Production Numbers / Statistics for the Lansing, MI Home Plant
+Oldsmobile World War Two Production Numbers for the Lansing, MI Home Plant

-Oldsmobile World War Two / WWII Production Numbers / Statistics for the Janesville, WI Plant
+Oldsmobile World War Two Production Numbers for the Janesville, WI Plant

-Oldsmobile borrowed both the Chevrolet and Fisher Body plants for WWII production.
-Total amount of shells, projectiles and shot produced at the plants was 12,420,353 from 7-7-42 until 8-19-45.
+Oldsmobile borrowed both the Chevrolet and Fisher Body plants in Janesville, WI for World War Two production.
+Total amount of shells, projectiles and shot produced at the plants was 12,420,353 from 7-7-1942 until 8-19-1945.

-Oldsmobile World War Two / WWII Production Numbers / Statistics the for Leeds, MO Plant
+Oldsmobile World War Two Production Numbers for the for Leeds, MO Plant (Kansas City, MO area)

 For more information see the dedicated Oldsmobile page above.

-Rochester Products Division: (75) types of Aircraft generators, (60) types of relays, controls, radio filters, and carbon pile and contract voltage regulators, naval alternators, voltage boosters, (60) types of aircraft starting motors, hydraulic pump motors, and tank generators, starters and control units.
+Rochester Products Division: 75 types of Aircraft generators, 60 types of relays, controls, radio filters, and carbon pile and contract voltage regulators, naval alternators, voltage boosters, 60 types of aircraft starting motors, hydraulic pump motors, tank generators, starters and control units.
 For more information see the dedicated Rochester Products page above.

 Saginaw Malleable Iron Division: Armasteel for various military applications including Browning machine guns manufactured by other GM divisions.
 For more information see the dedicated Saginaw Malleable Iron page above.